tidymodels/hardhat/tests/testthat/_snaps/forge-formula.md

       out <- forge(df2, x$blueprint)
     Condition
       Warning:
-      Novel levels found in column 'x': 'd'.
-The levels have been removed, and values have been coerced to 'NA'.
+      Novel level found in column x: "d". i The level has been removed, and values have been coerced to "NA".